Department News & Events

 Recent Ph.D.
 Recipient Mary J. Eberhardinger's Dissertation Selected for University Award

-Mary J. Eberhardinger, Ph.D., recent graduate from the Department of Communication & Rhetorical Studies' Rhetoric Ph.D. program, was selected for Duquesne University's Distinguished Dissertation Award in the area of Humanities and Fine Arts for her dissertation, A Rhetoric of Philosophy of Gifts.
+Mary J. Eberhardinger, Ph.D., recent graduate from the Department of Communication & Rhetorical Studies' Rhetoric Ph.D. program, was selected for Duquesne University's Distinguished Dissertation Award in the area of Humanities and Fine Arts for her dissertation, A Rhetoric and Philosophy of Gifts.
 Congratulations, Mary!

 Faculty Member Özüm Üçok-Sayrak Wins Eastern Communication Association Everett Lee Hunt Award